ropensci-review-tools/pkgcheck/README.md

 You may manually erase the contents of this subdirectory at any time at no risk.
-The location may also be over-ridden by setting an environmental variable named `pkgreport_cache_dir`.
+The location may also be over-ridden by setting an environmental variable named `pkgcheck_cache_dir`.

 ## Usage

-The package primarily has one function, `pkgreport`, which accepts the single argument, `path`, specifying the local location of a git repository to be analysed.
+The package primarily has one function, `pkgcheck`, which accepts the single argument, `path`, specifying the local location of a git repository to be analysed.
 The following code generates a reproducible report by first downloading a local clone of a repository called